pydsigner/taskit/README.md

 --------

 The examples directory contains example scripts for each feature of TaskIt.
-* worker.py is an example for taskit.backend and must be running before main.py
+* *worker.py* is an example for taskit.backend and must be running when main.py
   is run.
-* main.py is an example for taskit.frontend and requires worker.py to be run
+* *main.py* is an example for taskit.frontend and requires worker.py to be run
   first.
-* resync.py demos every feature of taskit.resync.
+* *resync.py* demos every feature of taskit.resync.
-* simple.py displays many of the taskit.simple features.
+* *simple.py* displays many of the taskit.simple features.

 Documentation
 -------------